EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - III (26 May 2021 - Continued)

+### Day 62 | July 26, 2021 | Monday

+**Today's Progress:** Today I continued with the **Data Science Professional** course from the Data Scientist Pathway by Databricks.

+- Data Science on Databricks Rapidstart
+  - Data Science on Databricks
+    - The Data Science Workflow
+    - Databricks and the Data Science Workflow
+    - Working with Data on Databricks
+  - Databricks for Machine Learning
+    - Databricks and the Machine Learning Workflow
+    - Machine Learning Runtime
+    - Managed MLflow

 ### Day 61 | July 25, 2021 | Sunday

 **Today's Progress:** Today I continued with the **Data Science Professional** course from the Data Scientist Pathway by Databricks.